 - Cross Join: This join returns the Cartesian product of rows from the tables.
 It combines each row from Table A with each row from Table B. Simply put, it returns all the records from both tables.

 Now that you are well versed in the different kinds of joins, you can easily put them to use.
 When you use Draxlr, you need not worry about the syntax or the execution; all you need to select is the kind of join you want and the tables that you want to join, and you’ll be served the results!
 Below is how you can execute the same.

 Summarize your data

 Apart from counting the total number of entries, you can also summarize them in other ways.
-For all your numerical fields, you can perform additional operations like getting the average of a column, minimum, maximum, and the total sum of all the entries for any column.
+For all your numerical fields, you can perform additional operations like getting the average of a column, the minimum, the maximum, and the total sum of all the entries for any column.